-Process and Procedure for use of EpiPen
+Process and procedure for anaphylactic shock and the use of EpiPens

 The NYC Department of Education developed a new comprehensive plan to address the identification and treatment of food allergies in New York City schools.
 The plan: